-- 8.1.2 The draft valuation list for the Business Rates revaluation has been released by the Valuation Office.
-Exeter's list has risen by 0.97% against a national increase of 9.6%.
-This means that on average bills in Exeter will reduce.
-The Government have adjusted the amount that Exeter has to pay over to the Government to ensure that the changes arising from the revaluation are cost neutral. - 8.1.3 Appendix 1 shows as a comparison the formula funding settlement figures for all Devon authorities.
+- 8.1.2 The provisional settlement for 2018-19 therefore reflects the figures in the Medium Term Financial Plan, with the only change being that the revenue support grant has been rolled up into business rates as a result of the business rates pilot (see 8.3 for further details). - 8.1.3 Appendix 1 shows as a comparison the formula funding settlement figures for all Devon authorities.
 The final settlement figures will be announced later this month but at this stage it is not expected that they will be significantly different from the provisional announcement.
-The figures show that in comparison with the other Devon Districts the City Council has fared better in percentage terms of formula funding reduced. - 8.1.4 Core spending power is a new definition used by the Government, which encompasses an individual authority's: - Council Tax Requirement including estimates of Council Tax increases and increases in the Taxbase; - Social Care Precept (not applicable for district councils); - Formula Grant; - New Homes Bonus; - Rural Services Delivery Grant and - Better Care Fund (not applicable for district councils).
+The figures show that the most rural of authorities have fared better this year in percentage terms of formula funding reduction. - 8.1.4 Core spending power is a new definition used by the Government, which encompasses an individual authority's: - Council Tax Requirement including estimates of Council Tax increases and increases in the Taxbase;

+- Social Care Precept (not applicable for district councils);

+- Formula Grant;

+- New Homes Bonus;

+- Rural Services Delivery Grant and

+- Better Care Fund (not applicable for district councils).

 Appendix 2 shows a comparison of Devon authorities using this definition of revenue spending power.
-Using this measure Exeter's core spending power reduces by 14.0% over the period.
+Using this measure Exeter's core spending power reduces by 15.9% over the period.